 Her commitment to ensuring all young people have positive experiences in whatever movement experience they chose to engage in, and have opportunities to develop knowledge and skills to enhance their own and others hauora, continue to frame her involvement as a member of the broader university, schools and community.

 Roseanne has an extensive background in the sporting sector.
-She is currently the Community Sport Advisor at Sport Waikato, and has previously held managerial positions with both Netball Waikato and Bowls Waikato, as well as Event Manager with Netball New Zealand.
+She is a Community Advisor at Community Waikato, and has previously held managerial positions with both Netball Waikato and Bowls Waikato, as well as Event Manager with Netball New Zealand.

-Roseanne is passionate about the provision of sport to our local communities and believes Sport Waikato and WILSS have an important part to play in ensuring sport continues to be an integral component of our society.
+Roseanne is passionate about the provision of sport to our local communities and believes WILSS has an important part to play in ensuring sport continues to be an integral component of our society.

 I have been delighted with the way the WILSS leadership programmes connected with our students.
 The sessions are interactive, balanced and well paced.
 They provide real opportunities for..."